If you’re staying in Cascais or Estoril for a few days, you may take day trips to other attractive destinations nearby:

 World Heritage monuments, world-class museums and the nightlife of a European capital are a train ride away from Cascais.
 The station of Belém, by Lisbon’s main landmarks, is 32 minutes from Cascais, while downtown can be reached in 40 minutes.
 Lisbon has enough to see and experience in three days of sightseeing, with one of them just for Belém.
 The central Baixa and Chiado districts, plus Alfama (the hilly “old town” topped by the castle) can also take up an entire day.

-The train from Cascais terminates in Cais do Sodré, which is a transportation hub that links to the Metro, ferries and buses.
-It is within walking distance of downtown, following the scenic Ribeira das Naus waterfront promenade.
+The train from Cascais terminates in Cais do Sodré, which is a transportation hub that links to the metro, ferries and buses.
+It's within walking distance of downtown, following the scenic Ribeira das Naus waterfront promenade.

 See the Lisbon Tourism Guide

-Less than one hour away by bus from Cascais is one of Europe’s most romantic towns, with fairytale palaces and wild beaches.
+Thirty minutes or one hour (depending on the bus you take -- the faster but less frequent 417 or the more frequent 403 which makes more stops along the way) from Cascais is one of Europe’s most romantic towns, with fairytale palaces and wild beaches.
 It’s found on the westernmost edge of the European continent, amid lush mountains, and has so many spectacular sights, that it could take two days to see.
 Those with just one day, however, can see the top three monuments and return to Cascais by the evening (as long as they start the day early, as this is quite a popular destination, and there are usually crowds everywhere).

-In between is Cabo da Roca, a cape marking the westernmost point of the continent.
-It’s a stop of one of the Cascais-Sintra buses.
+In between is Cabo da Roca, a cape marking the westernmost point of the continent (it’s a stop of the 403 bus).

 See the Sintra Tourism Guide